convergephp/documentations/v1/framework/03-modules/01-module-provider.md

 **Module providers** are the core building blocks in Converge.
 They are the *only* place where you configure documentation containers, known as **modules**.

+> the [Official Converge documentation](/docs)  is powered by its own module provider.
+You can view the full configuration on [Github](https://github.com/convergephp/convergephp.com/blob/master/app/Providers/Converge/DocsModuleProvider.php)

+The official Converge documentation is powered by its own module provider.
+You can view the full configuration on GitHub.
 Each module acts as a fully isolated documentation instance, with its own:

 - file path (content source),